Breastfeeding & Bottle Feeding | Weaning | Bottle

 Wean When Ready

 As with everything, you have to do what is right for you and your baby.
-Bottle feeding, like breastfeeding your baby is not just a means of providing your baby with nutrition; it is a special bonding time for both you and your baby.
-When the time is right for you and your baby to wean from bottle feeding, you may want to substitute the bottle feeding time with additional cuddle time such as reading a story together.
+Breastfeeding your baby is not just a means of providing your baby with nutrition; it is a special bonding time for both you and your baby.
+When the time is right for you and your baby to wean from breastfeeding, you may want to substitute the breastfeeding time with additional cuddle time such as reading a story together.
+No matter when you decide the time is right, I would do it gradually.
 You will know what is right for you and your baby.
-Good luck and remember to enjoy the time together.
+Good luck and remember to treasure the time together; it goes way too fast.

 Sears, William M.D., Martha Sears, R.N., Robert Sears, M.D. and James Sears, M.D.
 The Baby Book: